sachin-2-github/kodekloudtaks-hashnode/cly5dpe2f000208l4euf4ejc9.md

 # About me

-Hi I am Sachin Khamitkar and I am a passionate devops engineer and an Expert Support Engineer.
+Hi, I am Sachin Khamitkar and I am a passionate devops engineer and an Expert Support Engineer.
 As a DevOps enthusiast and technology fan, I am passionate about automating workflows, optimizing infrastructure, and improving deployment processes.
 I love sharing insights on cloud strategies, containerization, and continuous delivery.
 With 6 years of experience in Technical and Application Support, I have a strong foundation in DevOps practices.
 I excel in root cause analysis, SLA adherence, and enhancing software stability.
 My skills include log analysis, SQL reporting, and CI/CD pipeline optimization.
 I have a proven track record in deploying builds, patches, and maintaining production environments.
 Additionally, I bring expertise in incident, problem, and change management following ITIL standards.
 If you're as excited about DevOps as I am, let's connect 🌟 me on [LinkedIn](https://www.linkedin.com/in/sachin-khamitkar)🔗💼, [GitHub](https://github.com/sachin-2-github)💻🔗, and [Email](mailto:sachin.bmp@gmail.com)📧 for more tech tips, tutorials, and exciting projects!
 Let's innovate together and drive the future of DevOps! 🚀👩‍💻💡